THE FIGHT FOR TRANSGENDER PEOPLE'S RIGHTS IS BEING FOUGHT EVERY DAY

 Freedom of Expression

 The First Amendment protects many freedoms at public universities, like the right to discuss queer topics, express your gender identity, or wear t-shirts stating your views.
 Your campus group has the same right as any other group to bring in guest speakers, throw dance parties, or organize Pride events.
-And public colleges can’t censor LGBTQ messages based on viewpoint or just because they think it's “controversial.”
+And public colleges can’t censor LGBTQIA+ messages based on viewpoint or just because they think it's “controversial.”

 Know Your Rights as a Trans Adult

 The ACLU champions transgender people’s right to be themselves.

 We’re fighting discrimination in employment, housing, and public places, including restrooms.
 We’re working to make sure trans people get the health care they need and we're challenging obstacles to changing the gender marker on identification documents and obtaining legal name changes.
 We’re fighting to protect the rights and safety of transgender people in prison, jail, and detention facilities as well as the right of trans and gender nonconforming students to be treated with respect at school.
 Finally, we’re working to secure the rights of transgender parents.
 If you experience discrimination in any of these areas, contact the ACLU of Nebraska for help.

 Sexual orientation and gender identity have no correlation with how well a person can do their job, and the United States Supreme Court agrees.
 On June 15, 2020, the Supreme Court in Bostock v.
 Clayton County declared that the employment protections against sex discrimination found in Title VII of the Civil Rights Act of 1964, codified as 42 U.S.C. § 2000e-2, includes discrimination based on sexual orientation and gender identity.